-- The structure has a built in Anti-parallel diode or Integral (Body) diode between the Source and the Drain.
-Therefore, it has no reverse blocking capability. - A Power MOSFET is a majority carrier device and has a forward blocking capability only.
+- The structure has a built in said for a less and the Drain.

+Therefore, it has no reverse brooking care and the Prain. - ▶ A Power MOSFET is a majority carrier device and has a forward blocking capability only.

 The i-v (output) characteristic of an n-channel Power MOSFET is shown in the Figure below.
 It has three main regions: The Cut-off region, the Active (Saturation) region, and the Ohmic region.